kyleneideck/BackgroundMusic/DEVELOPING.md

 boilerplate and error handling code, and largely unchanged from the sample code.
 They call `BGM_PlugIn` or `BGM_Device` (and probably other subclasses of `BGM_Object` in future) to do the actual work.

-`BGM_Device` is by far the largest class and should really be split up, but most of its code is very straightforward.
+`BGM_Device` is by far the largest class, and should really be split up, but most of its code is very straightforward.
 The simple parts mostly handle audio object properties, which are often static.
 An audio object is a plugin, device, stream, control (e.g. volume), etc. and is part of the HAL's object model.
 Each object is identified by an `AudioObjectID`.
 When the HAL asks us for the value of a property (or the size of the value, whether the value can be